Search results

 Expenditure and financing Year

-Consumption expenditure by purpose; National Accounts
+Consumption by type of goods and services; National Accounts

 Day in care (homes for the elderly and homes for the disabled)